Limited Space – Register Now!

 Director of Marketing, Blacklane

 Norbert Richard Meinike gives digital and physical services brand identities to launch, pivot and dominate their industries.
 Norbert is Director of Marketing for Blacklane, the global chauffeur service.
-He is building and executing a worldwide brand and marketing strategy for travelers and chauffeurs.
+He is building a worldwide brand and marketing strategy for travelers and chauffeurs.
 He came from Deutsche Telekom, where he was Vice President, Marketing for the voice and video communication service immmr.

-Head of Strategy, Siegel+Gale
+Global Head of B2B Marketing Strategy, HSBC

 SEAT and Cupra, Volkswagen Group